prabhugayatri/Dev.To-blog-series-/Blog4.md

-# Automate a process using Power Automate.
+# Call Microsoft Graph API in Power Automate using custom connector.